shinken-monitoring/mod-graphite/doc/index.rst

       # default is to ignore latency
       #ignore_latency_limit 15

-      # Optionnaly specify a service description for host check metrics
+      # Optionally specify a service description for host check metrics
       #
       # Graphite stores host check metrics in the host directory whereas services
       # are stored in host.service directory.
 Host check metrics may be stored in their own